deus-libri/preflate/README.md

 Credits
 -------
 - "precomp" by Christian Schneider
-- "reflate" by Eugene Shelwien
+- "reflate" and "rawdet" by Eugene Shelwien
 - "zlib" by Mark Adler et al.
 - "7zip" by Igor Pavlov
 - "kzip" by Ken Silverman